 For me, the smell of a barbecue is the smell of the summer but that doesn’t mean you can’t enjoy them during the autumn, especially with Halloween and Bonfire Night the perfect time to enjoy hotdogs and burgers.
 There really is nothing like cooking and eating outdoors.
 The great thing about barbecues is that they come in all different sizes, so whether you have a large garden, or small patio, you can find something that will be suitable for your space.
 Most garden centres stock a good range of both charcoal and gas varieties.
 If you have enough space, you might even like to consider a horizontal smoker.
 Smokers are a great option for both BBQ’ing meat whilst adding in packets full of smoked flavour.

 We invested in a new garden table and chairs last year, and it was definitely one of the best buys we made.
 Enjoying your garden is much easier when you have something nice to sit on and relax.
-Other good investments include benches, loungers for those really sunny days, and a comfortable chair or bench where you can sit and enjoy a book.
+Other good investments include benches, a hammock with stand or a lounger for those really sunny days, and a comfortable chair or bench where you can sit and enjoy a book.

 Get some lighting